JarmoTelia/tunnistus/README.md

 **Q: Does this apply to SAML integrations?**<br/>
 A: This requirement applies only to OIDC integrations, not to SAML-based connections.

-**Q: Does this apply to SAML integrations?**<br/>
-A: This requirement applies only to OIDC integrations, not to SAML-based connections.

-**Q: How do I know whether my integration uses signed requests?
+**Q: How do I know whether my integration uses signed requests?**
 A: Your authentication request should be structured like this: https://tunnistus-pp.telia.fi/uas/oauth2/authorization?request=eyJhbGciOiJSUzI1NiIsImtp...
 You can inspect this using your browser's developer tools.
+The only parameter must be "request", nothing else.